resilient-tech/india-compliance-docs/pages/docs/ewaybill-and-einvoice/gst_settings.md

 # Setting-Up API
 ## GSP Credentials
-Setup Credentials for e-Waybill or e-Invoice
+Setup Credentials for e-Waybill or e-Invoice on GSP Portal

-New GSP User will be required if you want to generate e-Waybill or e-Invoice using APIs.
+You must need to create a new GSP User to generate and avail the features of e-Waybill or e-Invoice using APIs.
 **The following steps will help you create a new user for GSP.**

 1. Login to the e-Waybill portal using your existing credentials.